TokomNyori/Homify/README.md

 # Homify

-This is my cs50's final project. cs50 is a Computer Science course (on-campus and online) offered by Harvard University. cs50 is quite popular among CS courses.
-My project name is "Homify" where users can search for rental homes and homestays.
-Homify also gives flexibility to property owners to list their properties for rent.
+Welcome to Homify, my final project for CS50, a popular Computer Science course offered by Harvard University.
+Homify is a web application that allows users to easily search for rental homes and homestays.
+It also provides property owners with the flexibility to list their properties for rent.
-There are different README.md files in different sections that explains its functionality.

-There are two sections in this web application:
+## Sections

+Homify consists of two main sections:

-1. Property Owners-- Property owners can list their properties for rent.
+1. For Property Owners: In this section, property owners can create accounts and list their properties for rent.
+They can manage their listings and get detailed information about their tenants and properties through the partner dashboard.
-2. Users-- These are the normal users who are going to search and purchase rental homes.

-I've already created many partner accounts, one of them is a partner account for Sir David:
-user id- davidmalan@gmail.com
-password- poiuytre

-There is a pre-existing user demo account for Sir David:
-user id- davidmalan@gmail.com
-password- dddddddd

-Todos and info for the property owner:
+2. For Users: These are regular users who can browse and purchase rental homes.
+They can create accounts or sign in as guests to make purchases.
+Once they've made a purchase, they can view the details of the properties they've bought in their user profile.

+## Usage Instructions

+### Property Owners

-1. Explore the web aplication
+1. Explore the web application to familiarize yourself with its features.
-2. Click on the 'handshake' icon from the navbar and create a partner account and start listing properties (you can just play it around and upload anything)
+2. To become a property owner, click on the "handshake" icon in the navigation bar.
+This will take you to the partner account creation page.
+3. Create a partner account by providing the necessary information.
+Feel free to test the functionality by uploading sample property listings.
-3. Try purchasing your own listed properties
+4. Try purchasing one of your own listed properties to see how the process works.
-4. While purchasing, a popup will appear for you to signup/login as a user.
-Complete the signup/login process and start purschasing...
+5. During the purchase, a popup will appear, prompting you to sign up or log in as a user.
+Complete the signup/login process to proceed with the purchase.
-5. Go back to your partner account and sign in
-6. The property you've just purchased will be reflected in your dashboard.
-You'll be able to see it in your dashboard(partner dashboard)
-7. The dashboard is equiped with chart, graph, and tables to give you detail information about your tenants and properties.

-Todos and info for the users:
+6. After completing the purchase, log back into your partner account.
+7. Your recently purchased property will be displayed on your partner dashboard, which provides detailed information about your tenants and properties through charts, graphs, and tables.

+### Users

-1. Explore the web application
+1. Take a tour of the web application to explore its features.
-2. You can create a user account from anywhere in the web application by clicking on the 'user' icon from the navbar or you can create while purchasing the property
+2. To create a user account, click on the "user" icon in the navigation bar.
+Alternatively, you can create an account during the property purchase process.
-3. While purchasing, a popup will appear for you to signup/login as a user if you haven't signed up or signed in already.
+3. If you haven't signed up or logged in yet, a popup will appear during the purchase, guiding you through the signup/login process.
-4. Start purchasing some properties...
+4. Start purchasing rental properties according to your preferences.
-5. Visit your profile by clicking on 'your name with a user icon' from the navbar and then select profile from the dropdown to see the details of the properties you've purchased.
+5. To view the details of the properties you've purchased, click on your name with the user icon in the navigation bar, then select "profile" from the dropdown menu.
-6. log out and log in anytime.
+6. You can log out and log in anytime to manage your account.

-Thanks!
+Thank you for checking out Homify!
 This is CS50!